xtendui/xtendui/src/gatsby/markdown/hidden/test/docs.md

 ## Docs

 `docs`
-- TEST on change page menu mobile docs should not flickr and should be visible and should be scrollable and should be unique and to desktop should disable overlay.
+- TEST on change page menu mobile docs should not flickr, should be visible, should be unique, to desktop should disable overlay.
-- TEST open code from demos should show code and switching mode should change code and copying code should be without highlight.
+- TEST open code from demos should show code, switching mode should change code, copying code should be without highlight.
-- TEST demos demos changing demo should change hash and browser location prev next should change demo and initial activation on page load.
+- TEST demos demos changing demo should change hash, browser location prev next should change demo, initial activation on page load.

 <demo>
   <demoinline src="demos/components/toggle/animation-queue">